Module palletjack.load

 Expand source code

-Overwrite a hosted feature layer by truncating and loading the new data
+Overwrite a hosted feature layer or table by truncating and loading the new data.

 The new dataframe's columns and data must match the existing data's fields (with the exception of generated fields like shape area and length) in name, type, and allowable length.
 Live fields that are not nullable and don't have a default value must have a value in the new data; missing data in these fields will raise an error.